patrickbergman/EventDataAnalysis/readme.md

 function | output
 --- | ---
-findTeamById(teamId) | Returns a team object when found (teamId is obligatory) getTeams() | Returns an array with all teams (as Team class) of the match getPlayers() | Returns an array with all match players as Player class
+findTeamById(teamId) | Returns a team object when found (teamId is obligatory) findPlayerById(playerId) | Returns a player object when found (playerId is obligatory) getTeams() | Returns an array with all teams (as Team class) of the match getPlayers() | Returns an array with all match players as Player class